André Ristic: Life and career

 Born in Quebec City, Ristic's parents originated from Poland and Montenegro.
 He began his professional studies at the Université du Québec à Montréal in mathematics, and at the Conservatoire de musique du Québec à Montréal, where he studied piano, harpsichord, and musical composition.
 His background in mathematics has influenced his work as a music theorist, with a particular interest being the mathematical representation of sound.
 In the early 1990s, he applied himself to research in video synchronisation by the algorithmic numerical analysis of audio data.
 Later on, the use of mathematical models in his compositions took various forms, usually mixing simple musical material with sophisticated systems such as the Lotka–Volterra equations.

 In the mid-1990s, Ristic served as the pianist for the Ensemble contemporain de Montréal.
 In 1998, he co-founded the chamber ensemble Trio Fibonacci with Gabriel Prynn and Julie-Anne Derome, performing and composing music for the group until 2006.
 The ensemble notably won the Prix Opus in 2001.
 As a pianist, he is regularly invited by many contemporary music festivals and Canadian orchestras.
-He has also commissioned, premiered, or championed several pieces by other composers of his generation, such as Pierre Kolp, Petar Klanac, Yannick Plamendon, Moritz Eggert, and Enno Poppe.
+He has also commissioned or premiered a number of works from both Canadian and international composers, especially those of his generation.

 Ristic played for many years with the KORE Ensemble in Montreal (2000–2007).
 In 2004, he moved to Brussels to join the piano faculty at the Institut Jaques-Dalcroze (Brussels).
 Ristic quit the Fibonacci Trio in 2006.
 In Belgium, he performs with the ensemble Musiques Nouvelles in Mons.